-The Senior School of Genazzano caters to Years 7 to 12 and encourages students to make decisions about their own learning pathways, further developing their interests and skills.
-At this stage of thier formal education, students are given the opportunity to explore new areas of study.
+As students’ progress through the Senior School they are encouraged to make decisions about their own learning pathways, further developing their interests and skills.
+Throughout this time, students are given the opportunity to explore new areas of study and select elective units covering a range of subjects from a wide variety of disciplines.
 It is also a time for students to strengthen their social skills and develop positive relationships with their peers and adults, both within the College and in the wider community.

-The choice of a Victorian Certificate of Education (VCE) program of studies from Year 10 means that students have to make some important decisions about themselves and their future.
-Having been provided with a comprehensive curriculum in Years 7 to 10, which has involved a range of core and elective studies, students entering VCE begin the earnest process of refining their options for their final years of schooling, as they look forward to tertiary study, careers and future pathways.
+Having been provided with a comprehensive curriculum in Years 7 to 10, which has involved a range of core, elective studies and VCE studies, students entering VCE begin the earnest process of refining their options for their final years of schooling, as they look forward to tertiary study, careers and future pathways.